PABannier/fast-melanoma-detection/README.md

 - [x] Start with small computer vision model (e.g.: EfficientNetB1, ResNet34) to experiment
       with data augmentation techniques and rebalancing techniques
 - [x] Use larger computer vision architectures for better performance
+- [ ] Test different training strategies
+- [ ] Retrain 3 best models on the full dataset (except a test set)

 _Deployment_: